How to become an expert of Riga’s Art Nouveau architecture in half an hour

 Elizabetes iela 10b

 Perhaps the city's most popular single Art Nouveau building stands at number 10b Elizabetes iela.
-The six-story house has been fully restored, boasting bright colors and its original ornaments.
+The six-story house has been fully restored, boasting bright colours and its original ornaments.
 Designed by Mikhail Eisenstein and built in 1903, the Amphora building on Elizabetes iela is a fine example of art nouveau with floral motifs, stained glass, sky-blue tiles, sculpted knockers, peacocks, and stern female faces peering out of the top floor.

 10b elizabetes riga art nouveau architecture www.thesanetravel.com 1140170